Ride the High Country: Plot

-The next day, the miners of the camp organize a "miner's trial" (without any need for a judge) to force the outsiders to return Elsa to her "legal" husband; because they are outnumbered, former lawman Judd agrees to the miner's demands as "that's the law in places like this".
-However, Gill wakes up the drunken judge and demands to see his license (which in fact is duly issued in Sacramento), and then keeps it.
-He forces the judge at gunpoint to agree that when asked if the judge has a license to marry, he must say no (because Gill has it).

-This ruse works and the three men are allowed to leave the camp with the gold and Elsa.
+The next day, the miners of the camp organize an extrajudicial "miner's trial" to make the outsiders return Elsa to her "legal" husband; because they are outnumbered, Judd agrees to the miners' demands.
+However, Gil rouses the drunken Tolliver, demands to see his license, then keeps it.
+He forces Tolliver at gunpoint to agree that when asked if he has a license to marry, he must say no (because Gil has it).
+The ruse works and the three men leave the camp with the gold and Elsa.

-Along the way, Judd talks to Gil about right and wrong and how that's "something you just know".
-After all the lost years working in disreputable places, he tells Gil that he's now grateful to have gained back some of his self-respect and intends on keeping it "with the help of you and that boy back there".
-When Gil asks if that's all he wants, Judd replies, "All I want is to enter my House justified."

-Realizing Judd will never go along with his plan to steal the gold, Gil plans to take the gold without his help.
-During the night as Gil and Heck prepare to leave with the gold, Judd confronts them at gunpoint.
-Heck, after previously expressing a change of mind to Gil, gives up his gun immediately.
-Angered by his old friend's Gil's betrayal, Judd puts his gun away, then slaps Gil and challenges him to draw.
+Along the way, Judd says to Gil that right and wrong are "something you just know".
+After all his years working in disreputable places, he tells Gil that he's grateful to have regained some of his self-respect.
+Realizing Judd will never agree to steal the gold, Gil plans to take it without his help.
+That night, as Gil and Heck prepare to leave with the gold, Judd confronts them at gunpoint.
+Heck gives up his gun immediately.
+Angered by Gil's betrayal, Judd puts his gun away, then slaps Gil and challenges him to draw.
 Instead, Gil throws down his guns and accepts that Judd will turn him in when they return to town.

-Judd is forced to change his plans when the Hammond brothers appear in hot pursuit of Elsa.
-They found out about the ruse and learned that the judge's license could be verified in Sacramento, proving the marriage legal.

-In the ensuing gunfight, two of the brothers, Jimmy and Sylvus, are killed, and Billy, Elder and Henry give up and escape.
+Judd has to change his plans when the Hammonds appear looking for Elsa.
+They found out about the ruse and know that the marriage is legal.
+In the ensuing gunfight, Jimmy and Sylvus are killed, and Billy, Elder and Henry give up and escape.